30040482/Contact-Card/Timeline.md

     How many church records that belonged to Luis Soberanis include Miguel Soberanis’ name?

     What reason did Miguel Soberanis give to Luis Soberanis as a means to stop paying him for under the table labor at Poor Magazine?

-How much was he paid?
+    How much was Luis Soberanis paid under the table at Poor Magazine?

     Was Luis Soberanis unemployed and at-risk of homelessness when he stopped getting paid?